onap/policy-parent/docs/clamp/acm/api-protocol/system-level-dialogues.rst

 1.1 Register a Participant
 --------------------------

 Participant Registration is performed by a Participant when it starts up.
-It registers its ID and the ACM Element Types it supports with the ACM runtime.
+It registers its replica ID, participant ID and the ACM Element Types it supports with the ACM runtime.

 .. image:: ../images/system-dialogues/RegisterParticipant.png